vutpham/color-game/README.md

 [What's This RGB?](http://vutpham.com/color-game) is an interactive game to learn the RGB color model.
 It is written using pure vanilla JavaScript, HTML, and CSS.

-What's This RGB? is designed to quickly teach the RGB color model by quickly generating new colors after every correct guess.
+This game is designed to quickly teach the RGB color model by rapidly generating new colors after every correct guess.

 ![img](./images/game.png)